netsec-ethz/rains/design-scalable-signature-updates.md

 ## Open questions

-- Is it possible to sign in parallel when the key is in a hardware module?
 - How to distinguish between outage, breach from a zone view
 - How to distinguish between outage, breach, or revocation from a client view